-Michael Stone, referring to the report, said that while the manure calculation and its translation to number of horses may be accurate for polo, it isn't for horse show purposes.
+Michael Stone, reffering to the report, said that while the manure calculation and its translation to number of horses may be accurate for polo, it isn't for horse show purposes.
 Mr. Stone thus refuted the report's claim that there are 16,000 hunter jumpers in Wellington, stating the number doesn't make sense because you're using manure to determine how many horses there are.
-Mr. Stone later said that he would like the Village to better understand that with an equestrian season lasting only 3 months each year, building more permanent structures can be hard to justify given high impact fees and costs of adding parking.

 Michael O'Dell asked Michael Stone how he believed the Village should be gathering and utilizing horse data.
-Mr. Stone responded that while it's nice to have your own data, if you're going to make recommendations based upon it then you really have to know what you're talking about.
+Mr. Stone responded that while its nice to have your own data, if you're going to make recommendations based upon it then you really have to know what youre talking about.
 He then suggested working with a private firm on measuring the true impact of the equestrian industry in Wellington on the local economy.
 Chair Cleveland added that it may be hard to get a true sense of the impact of the equestrian industry due to many non-trackable cash transactions in the business.
 She then asked if the committee and Village staff could work with the Palm Beach County Sports Commission to try to measure the equestrian industry impacts, to which Mr. O'Dell responded yes.

 VI.
+STAFF COMMENTS

-Staff Comments There were no staff comments.
+There were no staff comments.

 VII.
+BOARD COMMENTS

-Board Comments There were no board comments.
+There were no board comments.

 VIII.
+PUBLIC COMMENTS

-Public Comments There were no public comments.
+There were no public comments.

 IX.
+ADJOURNMENT

-Adjournment The meeting adjourned at 8:13 p.m.
-D.J.
-Helkowski, Recording Secretary
+The meeting adjourned at 8:13 PM.

+NOTICE